-Every once in a while we’re asked what is the most important thing that Columbia area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Columbia area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the effectiveness of your HVAC system, in addition to your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not all that hard for most Columbia homeowners, but there are usually two hurdles to actually getting it done:

 - Understanding just how often to replace your furnace or air conditioner filter.